SickChill/SickChill.Wiki/NZBtoMedia.md

 Copy the `autoProcessMedia.cfg.spec` file and rename it to `autoProcessMedia.cfg` in the same folder.
 Now open the `autoProcessMedia.cfg` with your favorite editor.

-Go to the `[SickBeard]` section and add/change the following settings. :
+Go to the `[SickBeard]` section and add/change the following settings :

 `[SickBeard]`